Das Boot: Critical response

 The film received highly positive reviews upon its release.
 Roger Ebert of the Chicago Sun-Times gave it a score of four out of four.

-Prior to the 55th Academy Awards on 11 April 1983 the movie received six nominations: Cinematography for Jost Vacano; Directing for Wolfgang Petersen; Film Editing for Hannes Nikel; Sound for Milan Bor, Trevor Pyke and Mike Le-Mare; Sound Effects Editing for Mike Le-Mare; and Writing (Screenplay based on material from another medium) for Wolfgang Petersen.
+Prior to the 55th Academy Awards on 11 April 1983 it received six nominations: Cinematography for Jost Vacano; Directing for Wolfgang Petersen; Film Editing for Hannes Nikel; Sound for Milan Bor, Trevor Pyke and Mike Le-Mare; Sound Effects Editing for Mike Le-Mare; and Writing (Screenplay based on material from another medium) for Wolfgang Petersen.

 "Das Boot" isn't just a German film about World War II; it's a German naval adventure epic that has already been a hit in West Germany.